-For adults who are looking to boost their vitamin B12 levels with something other than whole foods, take vitamin B12 as part of a whole foods-based B-complex supplement or a high-quality, whole foods-based multivitamin.
-These will contain the full spectrum of B vitamins that all work together within the body to carry out functions and balance one another, hence the “complex” name this group is given.
-Within a vitamin B-complex supplement, you’ll find other important B vitamins — like biotin, thiamine, niacin and riboflavin — that require one another to be present for the best results.
+For adults who are looking to boost their B vitamin levels with something other than whole foods, take B12 as part of a whole foods-based B-complex supplement or a high-quality, whole foods-based multivitamin.
+These contain the full spectrum of B vitamins that all work together within the body to carry out functions and balance one another, hence the “complex” name this group is given.

-Compared to other vitamins, we don’t need a very large amount of vitamin B12 — but we do need to replenish our supply just about every single day.
+Compared to other vitamins, we don’t need a very large amount of vitamin B12, but we do need to replenish our supplies just about ever day.
 B vitamins are water-soluble and flushed out of the body somewhat easily, so to maintain levels of the recommended amount within the bloodstream and prevent a vitamin B12 deficiency, we need to eat food sources of B vitamins often.

-According to the NIH, the recommended dietary allowance (RDA) for vitamin B12 is: (24)
+The NIH reports that the recommended dietary allowance (RDA) for vitamin B12 is: